robertwayne/bufferfish/README.md

 ## Self Notes

-- Run tests with `cargo test -- --show-output` and `npm run test` from their respective directories.
+- Run tests with `cargo test -- --show-output` and `turbo test` from their respective directories.
 - Run `./build.sh` to build both the Rust and TypeScript libraries.